PX4/PX4-Devguide/en/debug/system_wide_replay.md

 INFO  [replay] Replay done (published 9917 msgs, 2.136 s)
 ```

 The parameters can be adjusted as well.
-They can be extracted from the log with
-\(install pyulog with `sudo pip install pyulog` first\):
+They can be extracted from the log with \(install pyulog with `sudo pip install pyulog` first\):

 ```
 ulog_params -i $replay -d ' ' | grep -e '^EKF2' > build/px4_sitl_default_replay/tmp/rootfs/replay_params.txt
 ```
-Then edit the parameters in the file as needed and restart the replay process
-with `make posix none`.
+Then edit the parameters in the file as needed and restart the replay process with `make px4_sitl none`.
 This will create a new log file.

 The location of the generated log is printed with a message like this: